Early Treatment of Atrial Fibrillation for Stroke Prevention Trial - EAST-AFNET 4

 - Adverse event related to rhythm-control therapy: 4.9% vs. 1.4%

 The results of this important trial indicate that a rhythm-control strategy is superior to usual care (rate control in the majority of cases) in improving CV outcomes at 5 years among patients with recent diagnosis of AF and concomitant CV conditions.
+Results were similar in the subgroup of patients with HF and irrespective of symptom status.
 Significant reductions were noted for the primary composite endpoint, as well as for CV death and stroke.

 Results of this trial are different from other similar trials such as CABANA-AF, AFFIRM, and RACE.
 One difference is the population enrolled – recent onset (within 12 months) in EAST-AFNET 4 vs. more sustained AF in the other trials.
 There was also a reasonably high rate of AF ablation (8% at enrollment, 20% by 5 years) in the current trial.